Try this mojito-flavoured kombucha recipe! Brewed with green tea instead of black tea, this kombucha is more delicate and herbaceous.

-This recipe makes 3 liters of green tea, lime and honey kombucha.
+This recipe makes 3 litres of green tea, lime and honey kombucha.

-- Cotton mesh and rubber band to cover the container
+- Cloth cover and rubber band to cover the jar opening

 - Or our Kombucha Kit!